Assemblies and workshops your students will never forget.

 Healthy #SquadGoals: Wise Online Decision Making

 Speakers often use fear and judgment to “teach” youth about digital citizenship, and kids usually tune them out.
 Research shows that social media itself doesn’t make youth unhappy; it’s how they use it.
 In this workshop, Rachel teaches students strategies to reduce social insecurity — and the impulsive, often destructive decision making that can result — online.
 By focusing on values, the principles that each student stands for as a friend and person, Rachel helps students reflect on their behavior without preaching or punishing.
-Finally, Rachel shows students how the pressure to conform to gender norms can lead youth to share and request sexual images and text — and gives them a language for responding.
+Finally, Rachel shows students how the pressure to conform to gender norms can lead youth to share and request sexual images and text — and gives them a language for responding. *For single-sex and co-ed audiences.

 Four Steps for Positive Confrontation